Hannah Shuttleworth: Legacy

 The death mask, drawing, and Shuttleworth's bonnet are now all in the collection of the Historical Society.

 When Hill, who was also the Town Clerk, published the early records of the Town in 1888, he dedicated the collection to Shuttleworth.
 "Her munificent bequeaths," the dedication said, "to our Historical Society and public library, and also to the Town of a large permanent fund to aid the worthy poor, will make her a name a household word.
 Generations to come will speak her praise."

+Shuttleworth Place in Dedham is named in her honor.